Taco Tuesday! Rose Day! Judgment of Lodi! #WineStudio!

 “love this bottle, love this label, love this wine”

-You might pay a bit more, for the beautiful bottle but it makes you feel pretty.
+You might pay a bit more for this beautiful wine in this the beautiful bottle but it’s worth it.

 We found that the Lodi roses were deeper in color, but this wine is very different than the other three; it’s in a category all its own, and in fact it earned 90 Points plus Editor’s Choice from Wine Enthusiast and the wine sells out every year.